openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 Most features are supported, except for the following:

-* There is no OpenStack Consistency Group or Generic Volume Group support for replication-enabled VMAX volumes.
+* There is no OpenStack Consistency Group support for replication-enabled VMAX volumes.

 * Storage-assisted retype operations on replication-enabled VMAX volumes (moving from a non-replicated type to a replicated-type and vice-versa.